shivajiva101/sauth/README.md

 	secure.trusted_mods = sauth

 This mod will import your existing auth.txt on first run, if there are less than 3600 records, otherwise it exports SQL block insert statements to a file called auth.sql in the world folder and shuts the server down, so you can import the database.
+It's a requirement that you import the database before restarting minetest or you will create a duplicate entry.
+You can shutdown the server and delete sauth.sqlite if you forget and then do the import steps.
 I recommend you import auth.sql with sqlite3 (https://www.sqlite.org/), navigate to the world folder in a terminal and use the commands:

     sqlite3
     .open sauth.sqlite